KarimChukfeh/tic-tac-react/public/ETour_Whitepaper.md

 Tournaments follow single-elimination bracket format:

-1. Players enroll until tier capacity is reached (or timeout forces start)
+1. Players sign up until the tier is full or the time runs out and the games start
-2. Round 0 pairs players for initial matches
+2. Round 0 puts players together for their first matches
-3. Winners advance to next round; losers are eliminated
+3. Winners move on to the next round.
+Losers are kicked out
-4. Process continues until finals determine champion
+4. This goes on until the finals decide the champion
 5. Prizes distribute automatically upon completion
-6. Tournament resets for new enrollment
+6. Tournament automatically resets for new enrollment

 The protocol handles odd player counts through walkover advancement.
 One randomly selected player advances without playing, ensuring brackets remain functional.